Hertha Kluge-Pott

-Hertha Kluge-Pott is a German-born Australian printmaker based in Melbourne.
+Hertha Kluge-Pott (16 December 1934 – 9 June 2025) was a German-born Australian printmaker based in Melbourne.

 Early life and education

-Kluge-Pott was born in Berlin in 1934 into an upper-middle-class German family and studied at the Hochschule für Bildende Künste and Braunschweig from 1953 to 1958, where she knew Gunter Grass who was studying graphics and was the student representative.
+Hertha Kluge-Pott was born in Berlin on 16 December 1934, into an upper-middle-class German family and studied at the Hochschule für Bildende Künste and Braunschweig from 1953 to 1958, where she knew Günter Grass, who was studying graphics and was the student representative.